Top in Wales and joint top in the UK for student satisfaction National Student Survey 2017

 Remote Sensing for Environmental Management: The module will provide a review and practical introduction to the use of Remote Sensing and G.I.S. techniques and applications in environmental resource management.
 The module will also provide appropriate practical and analytical skills in data collection and manipulation of key environmental data.

 The MGeog Geography course is taught through a mixture of lectures, workshops, seminars, tutorials, practical coursework sessions, computer studies and practical laboratory work.
 The number of hours of formal teaching will vary depending on your module choice and year of study.
 Fieldwork, both day and residential also provides the ideal opportunity for building your transferable skills.
 Hands-on training in bespoke GIS and remote sensing labs further develop your practical skills.
 This variety of learning and teaching methods will provide you with a wide range of learning opportunities and a superb set of experiences.

 We run a lecture series during the year that is endorsed by the Royal Geographical Society.
 Speakers range from academics presenting cutting-edge research, to industry professionals exploring applied research topics.

 You will be assessed using a range of approaches depending on your module choice and year of study which could include laboratory and field reports of your own work, essays, oral presentations, course work, field notebooks and examinations.

-The MGeog Geography course has been accredited by the Royal Geographical Society (with IBG) – the UK’s learned society and professional body for geography and geographers.
+The MGeog Geography degree has been accredited by the Royal Geographical Society (with IBG), the UK’s learned society and professional body for geography and geographers.